 Want more ideas?
-Check out my post for ideas of How to Personalize Your Car, Mess-Free Road Trip Snack Ideas, and Mess-Free Road Trip Activities.
+Check out my post for ideas of How to Personalize Your Car, Mess-Free Road Trip Snack Ideas, and Road Trip Essentials and Mess-Free Road Trip Activities.

 I grew up with a Dad who was very particular with his cars.
 I was trained from a very young age not to touch or lean up against the car (no writing ‘Clean Me!’ on the paint!), and I definitely have many memories of my Dad washing and waxing the cars.